linzhi2013/taxonomy_ranks/README.md

 If you have a lot of taxa or taxon ids to search, it could be a bit slow.
 For this case, please refer to https://github.com/linzhi2013/taxonomy_ranks/issues/1 (Thanks to @HuoJnx !).

-I have copied that code snipet to the file `parallelize_taxon.sh`.
+I have copied that code snippet to the file `parallelize_taxon.sh`.
 You can download the file to your sever, and then

 ```
 sh parallelize_taxon.sh <file_list_of_ncbi_taxa_id_or_species_names>